A Little Kiss: Plot

-Pete is given Harry's office, which is larger and has windows, in order to impress his clients.
+Pete is given Harry's office, which is larger and has windows to impress his clients.
 As revenge for Roger crashing his earlier meeting with Mohawk Airlines, Peter later tricks Roger into going on a 6:00 a.m. meeting with Coca-Cola that doesn't exist.
 At the office the next morning, Don and Megan enter the reception area to find a large group of African-American women and men.
 They are responding to the newspaper ad, not aware it was a joke.
-The receptionist interrupts with a piece of traditional African art, sent from Y&R. Realizing that the applicants have seen the artifact, Cooper sends Lane into the reception area.
+The receptionist interrupts with a piece of traditional African art, sent from Y&R. Realizing that the applicants have seen the artefact, Cooper sends Lane into the reception area.
 He dismisses the men, by saying they are only seeking secretaries, and collects resumes from the women.

 Production

 "A Little Kiss" was directed by Jennifer Getzinger and written by series creator Matthew Weiner.
 This was the second episode to be solely written by Weiner and directed by Getzinger, the other being the fourth season episode "The Suitcase".
 Although the first to be aired of the season, it was actually produced after the following episode "Tea Leaves", due to January Jones' pregnancy.
 Despite the long break, 85 percent of the crew from the fourth season returned for the fifth.
 "There's a sense of boredom, there's a sense of anxiety, there's a sense of discontent with the contentedness", Weiner said, in regards to the positions of the characters at the beginning of the new season.
 Weiner considered the main question of the first episode "What is Don Draper like when he is happy?", with the twist of the first episode being Don's lack of interest in work.
 The episode was expanded from its regular runtime of 47 minutes into a 90-minute episode aired over two hours, after Weiner realized the story broken for the premiere was "85 percent too big".
 "We just put everything into it that we had.
 I think when you see it in its completeness, you'll get it."